sanic-org/sanic-guide/src/en/plugins/sanic-ext/injection.md

 Sometimes you may want to extract details from the request and preprocess them.
 You could, for example, cast the request JSON to a Python object, and then add some additional logic based upon DB queries.

 ::: warning
 If you plan to use this method, you should note that the injection actually happens *before* Sanic has had a chance to read the request body.
-The headers should already have been consumer.
+The headers should already have been consumed.
 So, if you do want access to the body, you will need to manually consume as seen in this example.

 ```python
 await request.receive_body()